 What is the employment requirement under Stream 1?

 An applicant must have worked in their nominated, or closely related, occupation for the 12 months immediately preceding their application in regional NSW.
 The employment must qualify as skilled employment under the Home Affairs points scheme, i.e. a minimum of 20 hours per week.
 The employment does not need to be in the region being applied to.

 I’ve been residing in regional NSW for less than 12 months, am I still eligible to apply?

-Please note that RDA Orana is currently giving preference to migrants that can meet Stream 1 and 2 requirements.
-Stream 3 may open in late March.
+Please note that RDA Orana is currently giving preference to migrants that can meet Stream 1 and 2 requirements in full.

 I have a job offer in regional NSW, but my current visa conditions mean I am unable to accept it, can I still apply under Stream 3A?

 Stream 3a, 3b and 3c is now closed.